-- 1. Turn off the Gradian CCV. - 2.
-Discard the used HME filter. - 3.
-Ensure that the oxygen hose is attached to the O2 DISS port, and any unused ports are capped. - 4.
-Wipe the unit down with a damp rag containing a mild cleaning solution to remove any residue from the surface. - 5.
-Wipe the unit with a cold disinfecting solution to kill bacteria.
+- 1. Turn off the CCV. - 2.
+Discard the bacterial/viral filter, and send the breathing circuit for sterilization. - 3.
+Turn off and disconnect gas supplies, and ensure any unused ports are capped. - 4.
+Wipe the unit down with a damp rag containing a mild cleaning solution. - 5.
+Next, wipe the unit down with a cold disinfecting solution to kill bacteria.
 Approved cleaning solutions are: Isopropyl Alcohol (70% IPA), Cetylcide (30ml Cetylcide to 3.8 liters H2O), or Bleach (10% Bleach in H2O). - 6.
-Wipe the unit with water to remove any film left by the cold disinfecting solution.
+Wipe the unit with a damp rag to remove any film left by the cold disinfecting solution.
 Ensure the unit is dry before putting it away. - 7.
-Ensure that the CCV and external battery are both plugged into the CCV extension cable and are charging, and that the external battery is not connected to the CCV. - 8.
-Ensure that gas supplies are turned off. - 9.
-Sterilize the breathing circuit.
+Ensure that the CCV and external battery are both plugged into the CCV extension cable and are charging, and that the external battery is not connected to the CCV.